pi-base/data/spaces/uncountable-excluded-point-topology/README.md

     name: Excluded point topology on Wikipedia
 ---

-Let $X=\omega_1$ be the set of all countable ordinals (therefore having the cardinality of the least uncountable cardinal).
+Let $X=\mathbb R$ be the set of real numbers.
 A set is open in this topology if it excludes a particular point $0$ or is the whole space.

 Considered as #15 ("Uncountable Excluded Point Topology")